 Building management systems consist of three primary components, as listed below:

-The hardware used in a BMS are workstations, servers, sensors, and cables to mention a few components.
+The hardware used in a BMS includes workstations, servers, sensors, and cables, to name a few components.
 The software includes programming and configuring tools, graphics, and user interfaces.
 The networking components cover the subsystems controlled by building management systems.

 The benefits of building management systems for building owners

-Properties, in this sense, are all the subsystems in a building that building management systems can control.
+Important properties, in this sense, are all the subsystems in a building that building management systems can control.
 Any device with an IoT sensor can be connected.
 The BMS typically runs HVAC.
-Other important techniques, including lighting, power systems, and security devices, can be connected.
+Other important techniques can be connected, including lighting, power systems, and security devices.

 HVAC stands for Heating, Ventilation, and Air Conditioning.
 It is very common to run HVAC via the BMS.
 Below, we are taking a brief look at each of the elements.